braydonnugent/SQL_challenge/README.md

 Table Data Diagram (Quick DBD): Diagram of Data build process, illustrating necessary Foreign Key relationships which were implemented in the SQL script.

+Quick DBD script for diagram.txt: Script responsible for creating 'Table Data Diagram (Quick DBD)'.
+(Directly correlates with tables engineered by the SQL script, despite their different syntax).

 WITHIN Starter_Code FOLDER, PLEASE FIND: data folder containing all the provided csv files which were sourced by provided SQL script in previously stated file.